 Occasionally we may retain some paper copies of documents pertinent to your case – such as part completed application forms – which are kept securely in locked cabinets.
 Any paper records and copies of documents you provide us with are scanned, then stored in Casebook and securely destroyed; either during or after your case is concluded.

-In addition to Casebook, Citizens Advice Rushmoor utilises Office 365 for email communication and cloud storage, SharePoint – it is our policy that emails sent internally or to third parties do not contain client confidential information.
-Any information relating to you or any clients held in the cloud is anonymised.
+In addition to Casebook, Citizens Advice Rushmoor utilises Office 365 for email communication and cloud storage, SharePoint – it is our policy that emails sent internally do not contain client confidential information unless there is no reasonable alternate method available.
+Information sent outside the organisation where necessary and where consented to by clients is encrypted and password protected.
+Any information relating to you, or any clients you refer, that is held for training or other purposes is anonymised.
 All emails we receive and send are automatically deleted after 2 years, if not before.